Grandparents in the natural world

 Old-growth forests offer precious habitats for animals and plants.
-Many wildlife species use cavities to nest and live in — such as wood ducks, screech owls and flying squirrels, which require large, partially decayed trees for nesting.
-Some of Canada’s species at risk, such as northern spotted owl and oldgrowth specklebelly lichen, may also be found in old-growth forests.
+Many wildlife species use cavities to nest and live in, such as wood duck, screech owl and flying squirrel, which require large, partially decayed trees for nesting.
+Some of Canada’s species at risk, such as northern spotted owl and old-growth specklebelly lichen, may also be found in old-growth forests.

 A number of lichen and moss species are restricted to old-growth forests.
 The high amount of downed woody debris in older forests is also prime habitat for salamanders and other amphibians.
 Recent insect surveys in New Brunswick old-growth forests have revealed a number of beetle species new to science!